mescanne/goledger/docs/goledger_format.md

   payee, date, amount - 0-based column index for the payee, transaction date,
                         and transaction amount
-  delim               - Delimiter for CSV file (default is ,)
+  skip                - number of header lines to skip (default is 0) delim               - delimiter for CSV file (default is ,)